Have you heard of a zero-sum budget? If so, do you know that it can be the answer to your money problems?

-A Zero Sum Budget is where you allot every penny of income, essentially leaving you with zero money in hand at the end of the month.
+A zero-sum budget is a tool that requires you to assign every penny of income a place to go.
+This leaves you with no money in hand at the end of the month.

-Well, let’s say that your net income for the month is $2,000 dollars.
-After writing down each expense for the month, your cash on hand looks like this:
+The goal of a zero-sum budget is to give every dollar of income a job.
+For example, let’s say that your net income for the month is $2,000.
+After writing down each expense for the month, your budget looks like this:

 |Category||Amount of Expense|